Beyond Resolutions

 Doing things differently disrupts our familiar habits and established routines; the perceived loss can outweigh the anticipated benefits, making us hesitant to embrace change.
 Then there's the cognitive dissonance, the mental discomfort we experience when we hold two conflicting beliefs.

 We keep increasing the discomfort within the nervous system's Window of Tolerance - one kaizen step at a time.
-And consisten kaizen steps add up to new habits, routines, and behaviors.
+And consistent kaizen steps add up to new habits, routines, and behaviors.
 Ultimately, as we expand and contract our comfort zones, we build resilience and grow to achieve the sustainable change we desire based on internal transformation.

 This is an ongoing intentional personal growth process, not a spontaneous declaration amid joyful, inebriated New Year's celebrations.